Children’s Book Week

 - This event is designed to expand literacy knowledge and entertain

-- In 2019 Duncraig Library will hold an event called Reading is my Secret Power in conjunction with Science Alive.
+- In 2019 Duncraig Library held a Science based event called Reading is my Secret Power in conjunction with Science Alive.

 - Sessions are made available to local school students